liPatrick/Acho_Virtual_Scroll/README.md

 # Getting Started with Virtual Scroll

-Run by going to project and executing command: npm start Please upload a csv file to see the data table
+Run by going to project and executing command: npm start.
+Please upload a csv file to see the data table